ncsa/hydro_documentation/docs/source/user-guide/containers.rst

      apptainer run /tmp/rocky

   The Lustre home and projects filesystems lack xattr support, which results in a long stream of error messages from apptainer build and causes yum install transaction failures.
-It is therefore necessary to use a writable local filesystem (/tmp) for sandboxes, and then convert the image to a SIF file on a cross-node filesystem for future use, e.g.:
+It is therefore necessary to use a writable local filesystem (/tmp) for sandboxes, and then convert the image to a SIF file on a cross-node filesystem for future use:

   .. code-block::